 Here are the ACS assessment requirements:

-- If you have an Australian Bachelor’s degree or higher in ICT (information and communications technology), only 1 year of work experience may be required.
+- If you have an Australian Bachelor’s degree or higher in ICT (information and communications technology), and if you’re closely related to the occupation you’re applying to, 0 to 1 year of work experience is required.

 - If you have a comparable degree obtained overseas, you need to have 2 to 5 years of ICT work experience in the last 10 years or 4 to 6 years of ICT work experience completed anytime, depending on whether you have an ICT Major or Minor degree.